-Navid is married to Elham Yadegar, and has two kids: Brianna and Brayden.
-Both Brayden and Brianna graduated from Isaiah’s preschool, and Brianna love coming back for Religious School.
+Navid is married to Elham Yadegar and has two kids: Brianna and Brayden.
+Both Brayden and Brianna graduated from Isaiah’s preschool, and Brianna loves coming back to Religious School.

 Their family roots in the Isaiah community run deep and have compelled Navid to contribute any way he can.
 Navid has had the pleasure of being active with the Isaiah Men’s Group, serving for two years on the Religious Education Committee and one year on the Nominating Committee.
-I will also serve on the Development Committee and look forward to learning and contributing as he serves on the temple’s board.
+He is part of the Development Committee and looks forward to learning and contributing while serving on the temple’s board.